TLM Faizabad Hospital

 TLM Faizabad Hospital was established in the year 1938.

-The Methodist Mission built a home for leprosy patients thrown out of their homes, in Faizabad, on the land donated by the king of Ayodhya, and Pandit Kashi Ram, in 1938.
-Mr M. Hallett, Governor of North Province inaugurated the leprosy asylum on August 17, 1938.
+The Methodist Mission built a home for leprosy patients thrown out of their homes, in Faizabad, in 1938.
+Mr M. Hallett, Governor of the North Province, inaugurated the leprosy asylum on August 17, in the same year.
 Afterwards, the Mission to Lepers (now, The Leprosy Mission Trust India) took over the leprosy asylum.

 The facilities provided by the hospital include out-patient facilities, in-patient facilities, operating theatre, laboratory services, ECG services, X-ray services, counselling, physiotherapy, pharmacy, MCR protective footwear and artificial limbs.